Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-Naturally, regulators demand reasonable protection against such replay or \ac{mitm} attacks for scenarios or attestations that require high levels of assurance~\citep{eu2022guiding}.
+Naturally, regulators demand reasonable protection against such \ac{mitm} attacks for scenarios or attestations -- at least for certain levels of assurance~\citep{eu2022guiding,verheul2021secdsa}.
 High bars on the certification of verifiers, however, inhibit the adoption and use of digital identities and users' control and informational self-determination.
-To give an example, the German eID as implemented on a smart-card enforces that identity attributes can only be communicated to verifiers who have a certificate issued by a German national \ac{ca}.
+To give an example, the German~eID as implemented on a smart-card enforces that identity attributes can only be communicated to verifiers who have a certificate issued by a German national \ac{ca}~\citep{margraf2011new}.
 Getting these certificates is not only challenging because it requires the implementation and documentation of substantial security measures but also involves paying the certificate authority substantial amounts, with the outcome of the certification request being unclear.
-In the context of self-managed digital identities, this means that a digital wallet would not allow for sending a \acp{vp} to the verifier unless the verifier can prove the possession of a corresponding certificate.
-This makes it difficult for self-managed digital identities to scale, for instance, to consumer-to-consumer interactions and to interactions with smaller businesses and organizations.
+In the context of self-managed digital identities, this means that a digital wallet would not allow for sending a \acp{vp} to the verifier party unless the verifier can prove the possession of a corresponding certificate.
+This makes it difficult for self-managed digital identities to scale, for instance, to direct interactions between individuals or interactions involving smaller businesses and organizations as verifiers.